chalatz/tours/pages/info/trip-advisor.md

 subtitle:
 - heading: 'The travelers of TripAdvisor have voted us:'
   text: |-
-    Number 1 in <u>Quality</u> for private tours (Land Tours and Shore Excursions) out of 161 Tours on Rhodes Island
+    \#1 in Quality (not Quantity) for Private Tours (Land Tours and Shore Excursions) out of 161 Tour Options on Rhodes Island

-    Number 1 in <u>Quality</u> for private tours (Land Tours and Shore Excursions) out of 82 Tours in Rhodes Town
+    \#1 in Quality (not Quantity) for Private Tours (Land Tours and Shore Excursions) out of 82 Tour Options on Rhodes Town
 banners:
 - path: "./img/trip_advisor/trip-advisor-2024.png"
   caption: TRAVELLER'S CHOICE 2024